aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

     - Ingress
 ```

 This network policy uses the appropiate `matchLabels` to only target the trivy-server.
 When restarting the trivy-operator with `kubectl rollout restart deployment trivy-operator -n trivy-system`, we see that the errors are gone.
-When doing a `k get vulnerabilityreport -n applications`, we see that there is a newly generated `vulnerabilityreport` for our `nginx` pod:
+When doing a `kubectl get vulnerabilityreport -n applications`, we see that there is a newly generated `vulnerabilityreport` for our `nginx` pod:

 ```
 NAME              REPOSITORY      TAG      SCANNER   AGE